vicharanashala/team-6a2671096cc0d786e54fe84b/README.md

 - Create and reply to discussion threads
 - Upvote or downvote replies in discussions
 - Delete own discussions and replies
+- Rate responses
+- Can submit their queries to the ai-powered chatbot
+- Keep a track of their queries

 ### Admin
 - **Question Management** — View, categorize, group, and reject submitted questions